vlle1/styrdokument/alkoholpolicy/body_en.md

 # §3 Opening the bar

-To be allowed to open the bar, the approval of the Chapter President or Club Master is required.
-At alcohol events at KTH, KTH requires that a party registration is made.
-This party registration must also be sent to the Chapter President.
-When the bar opens, there must be a serving responsible who has completed the STAD training.
-This person must also be registered with the Licensing Unit as serving responsible for the CS Chapter.
-There must also be a person who is responsible for the party who has undergone KTH's FEST training.
+To be allowed to open the bar, the approval of the Chairperson or Head Bartender is required.
+At alcohol events at KTH, KTH requires that a event registration ("festanmälan") is made.
+This event registration must also be sent to the Chairperson.
+When the bar is opened, there must be a serving responsible who has completed KTH's serving training ("STAD-utbildning").
+This person must also be registered with the Licensing Authority ("Tillståndsenheten") as serving responsible for the CS Chapter.
+There must also be a person who is responsible for the event ("festansvarig") who has undergone KTH's event training.

 # §4 Alcohol during school hours